S1nju/multi-music-discord-bots/README.md

 ## 🌟 Overview

-**Multi-Music Discord Bots** is an enterprise-grade infrastructure capable of running **multiple Discord Music Bots (up to 9) simultaneously** out of a single codebase, mapped to a unified Lavalink V4 Node.
+**Multi-Music Discord Bots** is capable of running **multiple Discord Music Bots (up to 9) simultaneously** out of a single codebase, mapped to a unified Lavalink V4 Node.

 Tired of deploying separate containers and repositories for every new bot you want to run?
 Our robust python `launcher.py` spins up all your bots concurrently inside a single environment under isolated memory pools, ensuring they never clash or face "Singleton Wavelink Pool" overlaps.